 2.1) Assemble all parts of the biaxial testing apparatus, including a base plate, a central shaft, input and output rotatable plates, carriages, a clamp, guide rails, and rigid connecting rods (the assembled apparatus is shown in Figure 2).

 2.1.1) Using a connecting rod, couple the input rotatable plate directly to the movable jaw of a resistance heating uniaxial tensile test machine, which provides the uniaxial tensile force.
-Couple the machine to the central drive shaft and couple this central drive shaft to the output rotatable plate.
+Couple the input rotatable plate to the central drive shaft and couple this central drive shaft to the output rotatable plate.

 2.1.2) Ensure that the rotation of the input rotatable plate around the axis of rotation rotates the drive shaft, thereby rotating the output rotatable plate to which it is coupled around the axis of rotation.